 I am not a Buddhist, at least not in any formal way.
 That applies to Taoism too.
 However, I have verified the science underpinning Buddha’s truths through personal experience — repeatedly!
 Buddha was a “rich suffer in comfort” person and sought to find the underlying cause of suffering, or at least find out how to deal with suffering.
 Stories of enlightenment are just icing on the cake of reality, like the stories of Heaven, or indeed, Santa Claus.
 Belief in enlightenment, Heaven, and the rest, serve a tribal purpose by giving people an ideal around which to rally.
 Of course, that is true of all ideals: artistic, political, dietary, clothing, etiquette, etc. We connect through whatever cultural story we share in common (2).

 Does this analysis sound cynical?
 I imagine it could, depending upon whose ears it falls.
-Fortunately, if you’re reading this far, your ears are probably impartial enough to see that I’m merely seeking to see life from a symptom’s point of view—a simpler point of view.
+Fortunately, if you’re reading this far, your ears are probably impartial enough to see that I’m merely seeking to see life from a simpler Symptoms Point Of View.
+Any other point of view just leads me around in circles.
 Simply said then, necessity is not only ‘the mother of invention’; it is also the mother of all action.
-Seeing it from any idealistic point of view just leads me round-n-round in endless circles.

-(3) This explains why people become emotionally unhinged when their story is threatened.
-The survival instinct kicks in which then kicks out rationality.
+(2) This explains why people become emotionally unhinged when their story is threatened.
+The survival instinct and fear kick in which then kicks out rationality.
 Perceiving the source of conflict (need and fear) helps me remain impartial and at peace with what is out of my hands to help.